Maria Duval scam

-The Maria Duval Scam is one of the most successful mail scams in history, having defrauded millions of people out of at least $200 million over twenty years.
+The Maria Duval scam is one of the most successful mail scams in history, having defrauded millions of people out of at least $200 million over twenty years.
 Targeting sick and elderly people through a combination of personalized letters and personal information databases, it has been shut down in the United States in 2016, but is still ongoing in many countries.

 History, scope and method

 The scam originates from a purported psychic of Italian origin named Maria Carolina Gamba, using "Maria Duval" as her trade name.
 Gamba gave psychic consultations in the South of France and attained some measure of notoriety.
-Gamba sold the rights to the psychic services of "Maria Duval" and entered into a contractual arrangement a group of people who used those to promote the sale of astrology charts, possibly in the early 1990s.
+Gamba sold the rights to the psychic services of "Maria Duval", entering into a contractual arrangement with a group of people who used the name to promote the sale of astrology charts, possibly in the early 1990s.
 The new copyright holders (or perhaps people who bought in a subsequent transaction) developed the scam as it would be known throughout the world: using information available publicly or through newspaper advertising at first, then purchasing personal information marketing databases, they would mail letters to potential victims, offering feats of divination by Maria Duval for $40.

 According to an investigation by CNN journalists Melanie Hicken and Ellis Blake, the scam was controlled for some time by two European companies, Astroforce and Infogest, both being owned by Raëlian Jean-Claude Reuille, who eventually sold his assets to undisclosed buyers.
 The group that now operates the Duval scam may be using the same model with other psychics.

 The scammers targeted aged or sick people, typically promising psychic help to improve their health or finances.
 The $40 fee applied to each piece of a correspondence that could stretch over years.
 More expensive forms of assistance such as plastic talismans and crystals were also offered, some victims paying thousands of dollars per year.